Faculty & Staff Response Guide

 - Notify the accused of the allegations.

-- Explain to either party how the College student conduct or criminal law processes work.
+- Explain to either party how SUNY Brockport's Title IX Grievance Policy, Code of Student Conduct, or criminal law processes work.
 Instead, refer them to the Title IX Coordinator.

 - Attempt to mediate.

-- Encourage the reporting party either to file or not file a report.
+- Encourage the complainant either to file or not file a report.

 - Take any action other than checking in with the student about their safety and contacting the Title IX Coordinator for next steps.